HSBC Holdings plc (HSBC) Stock: A Look at the Analyst Recommendations

 HSBC) stock’s latest price update

-HSBC Holdings plc (NYSE: HSBC)’s stock price has decreased by -0.28 compared to its previous closing price of 39.01.
-However, the company has seen a -1.32% decrease in its stock price over the last five trading sessions.
+The stock price of HSBC Holdings plc (NYSE: HSBC) has surged by 0.96 when compared to previous closing price of 39.62, but the company has seen a 3.98% gain in its stock price over the last five trading sessions.
 Barrons Online reported on 03/13/23 that Stock Market News

 HSBC’s Market Performance

-HSBC Holdings plc (HSBC) has experienced a -1.32% fall in stock performance for the past week, with a 2.86% rise in the past month, and a 16.26% rise in the past quarter.
-The volatility ratio for the week is 0.73%, and the volatility levels for the past 30 days are at 0.88% for HSBC.
-The simple moving average for the last 20 days is 1.39% for HSBC stock, with a simple moving average of 16.58% for the last 200 days.
+HSBC’s stock has risen by 3.98% in the past week, with a monthly rise of 6.89% and a quarterly rise of 17.20%.
+The volatility ratio for the week is 0.78% while the volatility levels for the last 30 days are 0.83% for HSBC Holdings plc The simple moving average for the past 20 days is 3.44% for HSBC’s stock, with a 19.43% simple moving average for the past 200 days.

-After a stumble in the market that brought HSBC to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -1.84% of loss for the given period.
+After a stumble in the market that brought HSBC to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.41% of gains for the given period.

-During the last 5 trading sessions, HSBC fell by -1.32%, which changed the moving average for the period of 200-days by +25.89% in comparison to the 20-day moving average, which settled at $38.44.
-In addition, HSBC Holdings plc saw 24.84% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, HSBC rose by +3.85%, which changed the moving average for the period of 200-days by +31.72% in comparison to the 20-day moving average, which settled at $38.78.
+In addition, HSBC Holdings plc saw 28.37% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for HSBC